 7. Re-authentication for session ABC hits PSN2.

-8. Since it is a new session for PSN2 posture status of the session becomes Pending.
+8. Because it is a new session for PSN2, posture status of the session becomes Pending.

-Initial posture status assigned by PSN to the session:
+Initial posture status is assigned by PSN to the session:

 Note: State-machine describes only an initial selection of the posture status.
-Each session initially marked as Unknown can later become Compliant or Non-Compliant based on report evaluation received from the ISE posture module.
+Each session which is initially marked as Unknown can later become Compliant or Non-Compliant based upon report evaluation received from the ISE posture module.

 This could happen in the two most common scenarios:

-To identify whether AnyConnect shows compliance while being in the redirect state is caused by the stale/phantom session, we need to get access to the endpoint while it is in the problematic state.
+To identify whether AnyConnect shows compliance while it is in the redirect state is caused by the stale/phantom session.
+We need to get access to the endpoint while it is in the problematic state.

-1. Press on the gear icon in AnyConnect UI
+1. Click the gear icon in AnyConnect UI

-2. In the new Window navigate to System Scan tab and subtab Statistics
+2. In the new Window navigate to System Scan > Statistics

 Here, pay attention to two elements: